launchdarkly/dotnet-server-sdk-consul/README.md

 Signing
 -------

-The published version of this assembly is digitally signed by LaunchDarkly and strong-named.
-Building the code locally in the default Debug configuration does not sign the assembly and does not require a key file.
+The published version of this assembly is strong-named.
+Building the code locally in the default Debug configuration does not use strong-naming and does not require a key file.

 Development notes
 -----------------